Sign up now for FREE to read our insider reviews in full Sign Up Now

 This school currently provides the following support for pupils' mental health needs

 The school's pastoral team support all students.
-The School Nurse and School Chaplain offer support on a day to day basis.
-Additional support can be provided from the School Counsellor.
+The School Nurse offers support on a day to day basis and additional support can be provided from the School Counsellor.
 They have an active programme of events where Wellbeing is at the forefront.
 Their aim is to support students, parents and staff alike.

 Co-ordinator: Mrs Claire Firth admissions@godolphin.org